Heniker/webpack-file-alias/example/2/README.md

 ---

 Keep in mind - `tsconfig.json` can't extend `paths` compiler option.
-That is, despite the fact that plugin *can* understand what you mean by using nested `paths`, we still have to duplicate them in every project in order for TypeScript to work.
+That is, despite the fact that plugin *can* understand what you mean by using nested `paths`, we still have to duplicate them in every folder in order for TypeScript to work.

 To test:
 ```